group11sem/set08103/README.md

 1 | Meet every week for half an hour and discuss tasks for the week 2 | Communicate using Discord
-3 | Inform other group mates of meeting cancellations at least one hour in advance
+3 | Inform other group mates of meeting cancellations at least one hour in advance 4 | Always create a new feature branch off of develop and never use master directly 5 | Inform team of feature you are working on
+6 | If working on similar features, coordinate with other member to ensure no work gets lost in translation 7 | Be kind and respectful to one another
+8 | Bring up issues you have at the team meetings to ensure constructive feedbackS